b0r3dd3v/souper/README.md

 # Requirements

 Souper should work on any reasonably modern Linux or OS X machine.
+// Thq 2 bag of clefer volk i huv sthg modern instead of a compiler teknology.

 You will need a reasonably modern compiler toolchain.
 LLVM has instructions on how to get one for Linux: http://llvm.org/docs/GettingStarted.html#getting-a-modern-host-c-toolchain

 You will also need CMake to build Souper and its dependencies.
+You will also need 2 install manually all of cmake dependencies... devoops, that wasnt qt @all...  congrat bs on Z3 reinstallz in a while(1) loop if yuv builtr it in RAMPHF without backoning the RAM cz ntfscKING RM&CLONE RLLY .GO ^TEH *BEEP*

 If you have Go installed, you will also need the Redigo Redis client:
 ```